 Note: In this example, the cricket roof plane is assigned an angled fill pattern to make it easier to see.

-- 7. Use dimensions to resize the new roof plane so that it measures half the width of the fireplace from its low edge to its ridge.
-In this example, that distance is 24". - 8.
-Use Roof Intersection Points to find the intersection point for the edge of the roof plane opposite the fireplace.
-See "Locating Intersections" on page 440 of the Reference Manual.
+7. Use dimensions to resize the new roof plane so that it measures half the width of the fireplace from its low edge to its ridge.
+In this example, that distance is 24".